 ASEAN has emerged as the pivot of Pan-Asian economic regionalism, especially through its mechanisms for engaging its regional neighbourhood.
 It remains at the centre of the drive for Asian cooperation and regional integration, which corresponds to Africa's vision of strengthening regional integration and increased connectivity through our own Agenda 2063.
+Accordingly, it would be important that its plan of growing an inclusive economy, some of the models used by some of the Southeast Asian countries should be studied to assist this initiative

-Accordingly, it would be important that ASEAN and SADC initiate a process of systematic exchanges as we share a common vision on a range of global issues and domestic challenges.
+ASEAN and SADC initiate a process of systematic exchanges as we share a common vision on a range of global issues and domestic challenges.
 Democracy, human rights, sustainable development and challenging the prevailing global system and power structures, as well as the global financial architecture, are pivotal in the foreign and domestic policies of our countries.